strontic/strontic.github.io/xcyclopedia/library/dfsvc.exe-B4088F44B80D363902E11F897A7BAC09.md

 ## Possible Misuse

 *The following table contains possible examples of `dfsvc.exe` being misused.
-While `dfsvc.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `dfsvc.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --